shengyanli1982/conecta/README.md

 -   `WithCallback` set the callback functions.
 The default is `&emptyCallback{}`.
 -   `WithInitialize` set the minimum number of objects when initializing the pool.
 The default is `1`.
--   `WithValidateMaxRetries` set the maximum number of object validation failures before destroying the object.
+-   `WithPingMaxRetries` set the maximum number of object validation failures before destroying the object.
 The default is `3`.
 -   `WithNewFunc` set the object creation function.
 The default is `DefaultNewFunc`.
--   `WithValidateFunc` set the object validation function.
-The default is `DefaultValidateFunc`
+-   `WithPingFunc` set the object validation function.
+The default is `DefaultPingFunc`
 -   `WithCloseFunc` set the object destruction function.
 The default is `DefaultCloseFunc`.
+-   `WithScanInterval` set the interval between two scans.
+The default is `10000ms`.

+> [!NOTE]
+> The **Conecta** start a goroutine to scan the elements.
+The scan interval is set by `WithScanInterval`.
+The scan process will block the objects that have not been used for a long time, if so many objects in the pool.
+>
+> So if you want to use **Conecta** in a long-running program, you need to set the scan interval to a reasonable value.
+May be more than **10 seconds** is a good choice.

 ## Methods